johnpatramanis/Proteomic_Pipeline/README.md

 **Step 5) Prepare your Data for translation**

 If everything worked until now, then we are almost set!
 Now we just need to get some DNA data to translate them over to proteins.
 If you are using a species that is already aligned to the Human genome (ch37) then all you need to do is place your bam files in the '/Dataset_Construction/Workspace/OG_BAM_FILES' folder and then in the '/Dataset_Construction/' folder edit the 'samples.txt' file to contain each sample name per line.
-If your bam file is named SAMPLE.bam then simply write the name SAMPLE in the sample.txt file.
+If your bam file is named 'SAMPLE.bam' then simply write the name 'SAMPLE' in the sample.txt file.
+Make sure each bam file is indexed as well (its accompanied by a bam.bai file).
+If not use samtools index -b command to do so in the 1_OG_BAM_FILES folder.

 If you don't have any bam files at hand or simply want to test if the pipeline works, you can type ``` bash 0_Download_Bam_files.sh``` and some bam files will be downloaded and placed in the right folder.
 The samples.txt file also by default corresponds to these samples.